-These Oraki Platform Terms and Conditions (“Oraki Platform Terms and Conditions” or the “Terms”) govern Customer’s use of the platform services described in the applicable Order Form.
-Each Order Form that incorporates these Oraki Platform Terms and Conditions will be a separate agreement.
+These Oraki Digital Ltd. Platform Terms and Conditions (“Oraki Platform Terms and Conditions” or the “Terms”) govern Customer’s use of the services described in the Agreement (as defined below).

-Any use of the term “including” in the Agreement will mean “including, but not limited to.”
-The following capitalised terms will have the associated meanings for purposes of the Agreement.
-Any definitions included in these Platform Terms or any related Order Form(s) will have the same meaning throughout the Agreement.
+Any use of the term “including” in the Terms will mean “including, but not limited to.”
+The following capitalised terms will have the associated meanings for purposes of the Terms.
+Any definitions included in these Terms or any related Order Form(s)/Agreement will have the same meaning throughout the related Order Form(s)/Agreement .“

 “Affiliate” means, with respect to a party, an entity that directly or indirectly controls, is controlled by or is under common control with such party.